community-led-design/kit/src/resources/remote-co-design-guide.md

   * An access guide is an effective way to introduce people to an event they are invited to participate in.
 It can contain information about the event, the agenda, the facilitators, and any accommodations that have been arranged.
   * Access guides can include how to set up the technology (e.g., how to use the chosen conferencing platform), or a link to the folder of documents to review before the session.
-  * Sharing an introductory video can be helpful for participants This may include footage of the co-design facilitators introducing themselves, of the venue and/or details of the event.
+  * Sharing an introductory video can be helpful for participants.
+This may include footage of the co-design facilitators introducing themselves, images of the venue and/or details of the event.
-  * This is especially useful for asynchronous co-design sessions, since participants may not meet directly with the facilitators before beginning the co-design work.
+  * An access guide is especially useful for asynchronous co-design sessions, since participants may not meet directly with the facilitators before beginning the co-design work.